ZaneBaker2001/Python_Projects/README.md

-These projects showcase a variety of deep learning models that I implemented in Python.
-Each folder contains the complete source code, detailed descriptions of model architectures, training procedures, and hyperparameters.
+These are deep learning projects that I implemented in Python.
+Each folder contains the complete source code, detailed descriptions of model architectures, training procedures, hyperparameters, README files, and requirements.txt files.